 The infrastructure improvements that are expected to be in place in the No Action condition will be described.
-These include:
+In the vicinity of the potential Kearny Site, these include:

 - Koppers Coke Peninsula Redevelopment Area access roadway to NJ Route 7; - Wittpenn Bridge Replacement; - NJ Route 7 improvements; and - NJ Route 7-Fish House Road interchange realignment.